junxit/us-congress-code/title-16/chapter-5b/sec-669d.md

 ### References in Text

 The Migratory Bird Conservation Act, referred to in text, is act Feb.
 18, 1929, ch.
 257, 45 Stat.
-1222, as amended, which is classified generally to subchapter III (§ 715 et seq.) of chapter 7 of this title.
+1222, which is classified generally to subchapter III (§ 715 et seq.) of chapter 7 of this title.
 For complete classification of this Act to the Code, see section 715 of this title and Tables.

 ### Amendments